 decides that the following Questions should be studied

-1 What are the anticipated future developments in terrestrial television broadcasting technology following the transition to digital broadcasting?
+1 What are the anticipated future developments in terrestrial television broadcasting technology including modulation and emission methods and channel coding and error correction methods?

 2 What are the future requirements for digital terrestrial television broadcasting technologies?